dshinzie-zz/save_princess/README.md

 This is a solution for the HackerRank problem:

 https://www.hackerrank.com/challenges/saveprincess2

+The file *save_princess_original.rb* is for the original HackerRank format, and the file *save_princess.rb* is a cleaned up version with tests.

 ## Input Format
 The first line of the input is N (<100), the size of the board (NxN).
 The second line of the input contains two space separated integers, which is the position of the bot.